bblanchon/ArduinoJson/README.md

 Documentation
 -------------

-The documentation is available online in the [Arduino JSON wiki](https://github.com/bblanchon/ArduinoJson/wiki)
+The documentation is available online in the [ArduinoJson wiki](https://github.com/bblanchon/ArduinoJson/wiki).

+The [ArduinoJson Assistant](https://bblanchon.github.io/ArduinoJson/assistant/) helps you get started with the library.

 Testimonials
 ------------